 Disaster preparedness plan for business:

 Make copies of your important records, and store them in a secure place far enough away in case a widespread disaster hits, yet close enough to have quick access to those documents when needed.

-To get help on building a plan for your family and business, the best emergency preparedness guidance from the U.S. Department of Homeland Security can be found at Ready.gov.
+To get help on building a disaster preparedness plan for your family and business, the best emergency preparedness tips and guidance from the U.S. Department of Homeland Security can be found at Ready.gov.
 If you’re a business owner, you owe it to your family and employees to protect your company from being shut down permanently after a disaster.